Conformal prediction beyond exchangeability: Proofs

-Next, if we use non-symmetric algorithms that take tagged data points $(X_i,Y_i,t_i)$ as input, the situation becomes even more complex---even if the data points $(X_i,Y_i)$ are exchangeable, the residuals $R_1,\dots,R_{n+1}$ may no longer be exchangeable since they depend on a fitted model $\muh$ that treats the training data points non-symmetrically.
+Next, if we use nonsymmetric algorithms that take tagged data points $(X_i,Y_i,t_i)$ as input, the situation becomes even more complex---even if the data points $(X_i,Y_i)$ are exchangeable, the residuals $R_1,\dots,R_{n+1}$ may no longer be exchangeable as they depend on a fitted model \smash{$\muh$} that treats the training data points nonsymmetrically.

 Finally, in this paper we are of course primarily interested in the setting where the data points are no longer exchangeable, and in bounding the resulting coverage gap.
-This leads to additional challenges, which we address in the proofs below.
+This leads to additional challenges, all of which we address in the proofs below.